andycroll/andycroll.com/_posts/2019/2019-01-27-replace-timecop-with-rails-time-helpers-in-rspec.md

 ## But why?

 Freezing time can be useful if you ever find yourself testing times or dates used inside your app.
-As your tests run, real time elapses and this can sometimes lead tests where values might be (incorrectly) seconds apart.
+As your tests run, real time elapses and this can sometimes lead to tests where the expected result and actual value can be seconds apart.

-Why to use the Active Support functionality over `timecop`?

-Broadly speaking there is a one-to-one mapping between the gem and Rails’ functionality.
-There’s rarely a need to include duplicate functionality to that built into Rails.
+Given that Rails has included these helpers, there’s no reason to use `timecop` as you’d be adding a dependancy for functionality you already have provided by the framework.

 ### Why not?

 If you’re outside of a Rails application, perhaps writing a gem or using another framework, you won't have Active Support already loaded so `timecop` is still a brilliant choice.

 Even inside a Rails application you might choose to use the `timecop` gem as it has some slightly enhanced functionality over the Active Support helpers.
-It contains methods to [change the speed of time](https://github.com/travisjeffery/timecop#timecopscale) passing which might be useful if you’re application has some “real” time behaviour.
+It contains methods to [change the speed at which time passes](https://github.com/travisjeffery/timecop#timecopscale), which might be useful if your application has some “real” time behaviour.